OSInside/kiwi/doc/source/building/build_vmx_disk.rst

 .. _vmx-the-size-element:

-Modifying the size of the image
+Modifying the Size of the Image
 -------------------------------

-The `size` child-element of `type` specifies the size of the resulting disk image.
+The `size` child element of `type` specifies the size of the resulting disk image.
 The following example shows a image description where 20 GB are added to the virtual machine image of which 5 GB are left unpartitioned: